Your regulatory growth consultants

 NDIS accounting is manageable when you set it up correctly.
 The providers who struggle financially are overwhelmingly those who applied generic small business accounting to an NDIS-specific environment, or who delayed getting specialist advice until problems surfaced.
 HCPA’s Regulatory Growth Consultants support providers with financial system setup as part of the broader registration and compliance framework.

 With 100+ consultants nationwide and deep expertise across all NDIS registration groups, we help providers establish the financial foundations needed to operate compliantly, bill accurately, and grow sustainably.
 Whether you are preparing for your first registration audit or reviewing your financial systems after years of operation, HCPA has the expertise to identify gaps and implement solutions.
+For broader context on growing your operation, see our guide to scaling your NDIS business.

 Speak with an HCPA consultant today to review your NDIS financial systems and ensure your accounting processes meet Practice Standards requirements.
 Book a free strategy session with our team to identify any gaps in your current setup and get a clear action plan.